arduino/docs-content/content/hardware/02.uno/boards/uno-q/datasheet/datasheet.md

 **Radiation Exposure Statement**

-The product complies with the FCC portable RF exposure limit set forth for an uncontrolled environment and is safe for intended operation as described in this manual.
-Further RF exposure reduction can be achieved if the product can be kept as far as possible from the user’s body or by setting the device to lower output power if such function is available.
+1. This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+2. This equipment complies with RF radiation exposure limits set forth for an uncontrolled environment.
+This equipment should be installed and operated, keeping the radiator at least 20cm or more away from the person's body.

 ## ISED